Elpulgo/battleships/README.md

-# battleships
+# Intro
 An implementation of Battleships game.
+Primarily to try out and learn Blazor Webassembly.
+Can play vs another player, och vs computer, which can play the game with 4 options of difficulty.
+See below section for that.

 ## Architecture
 Based on 3 projects;